YoungJu Choie

 YoungJu Choie (Korean: 최영주, born June 15, 1959) is a South Korean mathematician who works as a professor of mathematics at the Pohang University of Science and Technology (POSTECH).
 Her research interests include number theory and modular forms.

 Education and career

 Choie graduated from Ewha Womans University in 1982, and earned a doctorate in 1986 from Temple University under the supervision of Marvin Knopp.
 After temporary positions at Ohio State University and the University of Maryland, she became an assistant professor at University of Colorado in 1989, and moved to POSTECH as a full professor in 1990.
+Choie was appointed as the University professor of POSTECH since 2022 till 2029.
 Choie became a Fellow of the American Mathematical Society in 2013.

 Mathematical work

 Choie works on various aspects of Jacobi forms.
 Together with Winfried Kohnen, she has proved upper bounds on the first sign change of Fourier coefficients of cusp forms, generalizing the work of Siegel.